aichakorovaev-oss/aichakorovaev-oss/README.md

 # Hi you !
 How are you ?
 Here we want to make the Internet more exciting and make sure AI has a positive impact.

-*AI is integrated on apps to be much more than a chatbot assistant.*
+**AI is integrated in apps to be much more than a chatbot assistant.**

 [Ami app](https://github.com/aichakorovaev-oss/Ami-app) :  Recommendation Engine integrating AI for better mental health

-[Taar Explorer app](https://github.com/aichakorovaev-oss/taar-explorer-app)  : Stimulating the web with an image to surface everything it evokes
+[Taar Explorer app](https://github.com/aichakorovaev-oss/taar-explorer-app)  : Stimulating the web with an image to surface everything it evokes using multimodal AI

-[Les Contemplations app](https://github.com/aichakorovaev-oss/les-contemplations-app) : Personalized Virtual Art Gallery
+[Les Contemplations app](https://github.com/aichakorovaev-oss/les-contemplations-app) : Personalized Virtual Art Gallery with AI's help

 [LLM Metacognition benchmark under stress](https://github.com/aichakorovaev-oss/metacognition-benchmark)  : Measuring progress and the limits of self-monitoring regarding alignment and on the path toward AGI